tkmagesh/Thoughtclan-Go-Aug-2024/readme.md

     - Assign a function as a value to a variable
     - Pass a function as an argument to another function
     - Return a function as a return value from another function

+### Pointers
+- Everything is a value in go
+- Use pointers for references